IDU-International-Digital-University/.github/profile/README.md

 Hi!
 I'm **Akrom Rustamov**, a student at **IDU – International Digital University** (Foundation Year).
-I am passionate about programming, learning languages, and building projects in **C++** and web technologies.
+I am passionate about programming, learning languages, and building projects in any kind of languages and technologies.

----

-## 🎓 My Foundation Year Studies
-- 📝 Professional English
-- 🗾 Japanese Language
-- 💻 Programming Principles
-- 🔢 Computational Mathematics
-- 📊 Business Management

-My main focus on GitHub: **C++ homework and practice projects**.

 <!--
 ## ⚡ Projects